EST-Ben/codexrepos/README.md

 See [`LOCAL_DEV.md`](LOCAL_DEV.md) for the full Windows + Miniforge walkthrough, including curl smoke tests and firewall notes.

+## Managing machines

+1. Create or update a machine definition under `config/machines/` using the `_schema.json` contract as a guide.
+Validate your edits with `npm run scripts:validate-machines` from the repo root.
+2. The Fastify service exposes summaries at `GET /api/machines`; the Expo client now fetches them via `useMachineRegistry()`, so new entries appear automatically in onboarding and results.
+3. No manual edits to app constants are required—select labels are derived from the registry data.

+## Photo analysis workflow

+- The “Add photo” buttons (native camera and web picker) share a single handler that streams images to `/api/analyze-image` with multipart form data.
+- Progress, errors, and the latest inference summary surface inline; verify `EXPO_PUBLIC_API_BASE` (or `EXPO_PUBLIC_API_BASE_URL`) points at your backend so uploads reach the Fastify server.

 ## Developer tooling

 Install the shared hooks locally so formatting and linting run before each commit: